Louis047/Password-Cracking-Simulator/README.md

-# <p style= "text-align: center">🔐 Password Cracking Simulator (PCS) </p>
+# 🔐 Password Cracking Simulator (PCS)

 A lightweight and simplified simulator that demonstrates how password cracking can be accelerated using distributed systems principles.
 Built using Python and Flask, PCS uses a master-worker architecture to emulate real-world password cracking workflows—**ethically and safely** using only synthetic data.
-One can also say, a **distributed approach** in cracking passwords

 > [!NOTE]
-> This project is meant for educational purposes **ONLY** and should never be/intended to be used for unethical purposes.
+> This project is meant for educational purposes **ONLY** and should never be used for unethical purposes.

-## Project Goals

-- Demonstrate **task distribution** in distributed systems
-- Showcase **worker coordination and resilience**
-- Promote **security awareness** around password vulnerabilities
-- Provide an **educational and ethical** tool to simulate password cracking

 ## Addressing Current System Issues